 Remember, that if your business does not designate a specific party to be its EOR Exporter of Record, then all of these responsibilities will fall upon you.
 As the shipper, you will have to deal with any of the export issues that arise.
 By enlisting the help of an EOR Exporter of Record, the responsibility for coordinating the safe and timely arrival of your goods at their port of call, and any of the related payments falls upon this entity.

 How an EOR Exporter of Record Can Help Your Business

-The EOR can also handle liaison between your business and your chosen forwarding agent, providing necessary details about the shipment such as: required names and addresses, port of origin, nature of goods, description of shipment including quantity and value as well as any other details required by the importer’s receiving agent.
+The EOR Exporter of Record can also handle liaison between your business and your chosen forwarding agent, providing necessary details about the shipment such as: required names and addresses, port of origin, nature of goods, description of shipment including quantity and value as well as any other details required by the importer’s receiving agent.
 All of this data is used to create detailed export declarations that are necessary for international trade.

-EORs will maintain vital shipment records for periods of up to five years in case of audit, and can be relied on to provide accurate and timely information.
-When businesses decide to handle their own EOR duties, or worse designate the role to an individual or party not experienced with customs regulations, often these records are inadequate or improperly formatted.
-Third party EORs provide expertise and proven experience covering multiple countries providing timely, legally compliant and accurate shipments that meet the needs of both sellers and buyers.
+EORs Exporter of Records will maintain vital shipment records for periods of up to five years in case of audit, and can be relied on to provide accurate and timely information.
+When businesses decide to handle their own EOR Exporter of Record duties, or worse designate the role to an individual or party not experienced with customs regulations, often these records are inadequate or improperly formatted.
+Third party EORs Exporter of Records provide expertise and proven experience covering multiple countries providing timely, legally compliant and accurate shipments that meet the needs of both sellers and buyers.